Annuity Types

 What do I actually do with this money?

 Leaving it in the old employer's plan is one option.
 Rolling it into an IRA is another.
-And for a lot of people — especially those approaching retirement and wanting guaranteed income — rolling part of it into an annuity is worth serious consideration.
+And for a lot of people — especially those approaching retirement and wanting a chunk of their income guaranteed — rolling part of it into an annuity is worth serious consideration.

 But the rollover process has rules.
-Break them, and you could owe a surprise tax bill.
-Follow them correctly, and the transition is smooth, tax-free, and sets you up for a more predictable retirement.
+Break them and you'll owe a surprise tax bill that will ruin your week.
+Follow them correctly and the transition is smooth, tax-free, and sets you up for a retirement that isn't riding on what the market does next Tuesday.

 Let's walk through all of it.